hugogirard/apimDevOps/README.md

-PUBLISHER_NAME | The name of the publisher of the APIM PUPLISHER_EMAIL | The email of the publisher SUBSCRIPTION_ID | The subscription ID where is deployed all the Azure Resources
+PUBLISHER_NAME | The name of the publisher of the APIM PUPLISHER_EMAIL | The email of the publisher SUBSCRIPTION_ID | The subscription ID where is deployed all the Azure Resources PA_TOKEN | Needed to write Github Secrets after the infra pipeline is done executed.
+For more information read https://github.com/gliech/create-github-secret-action#pa_token

 Be sure after to create two environment with those name